Academic Profile

 Morten currently works on studies on gender and sexual minority populations, focusing on outcomes in health, the justice system, and the labour market.
 He is PI of QueerVict, a research project on LGBTI victims of crime.

-Morten holds BSc and MSc degrees in Psychology from the University of Copenhagen and an MPhil in Social and Developmental Psychology from the University of Cambridge.
-He first joined the Department of Sociology in 2021 as a DPhil student and Clarendon Scholar and has since taken up the role as Postdoctoral Research Fellow
+Morten holds BSc and MSc degrees in Psychology from the University of Copenhagen, an MPhil in Social and Developmental Psychology from the University of Cambridge, and a DPhil in Sociology from the Univerisity of Oxford (funded by a Clarendon Scholarship).
+He has since taken up the role as Postdoctoral Research Fellow.

 Morten’s work is supported by the The Danish Victims Fund, The Independent Research Fund Denmark, and the Leverhulme Centre for Demographic Science.